L4DK/unified-bot-protocol/DOCS/18-Final-Code-Synthesis.md.md

         ```
       * **Observe Logs:** Watch the structured JSON logs appear in both terminal windows, and note how the `trace_id` from the Orchestrator's command appears in the agent's logs when it processes that command.
       * **Simulate Failure:** Stop the Orchestrator (`Ctrl+C`).
 You will see the Bot Agent detect the connection loss, set its connection status metric to 0, and attempt to reconnect.
 Its readiness probe (`/health/ready`) will now fail if you check it.
 Once you restart the Orchestrator, the agent will automatically reconnect and become ready again, demonstrating self-healing principles.

-This concludes our deep dive into the architecture and implementation of the Unified Bot Protocol framework.
-These runnable examples provide a tangible foundation, demonstrating how all the theoretical principles come together to create a system that is robust, observable, and ready for scalable, real-world deployment.